Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Observations

 \subsection{Timing Observations}

 Following discovery, a timing campaign was undertaken using AO's 327-MHz and L-band receivers.
 Primary observations utilized the 327-MHz receiver in conjunction with the PUPPI backend.
 Observations varied in length, with a minimum integration time of 100 seconds in order to ensure a stable integrated profile.
 For each source, roughly half of the timing observations were taken in PUPPI's coherent search mode and the remaining in coherent fold mode.
 The coherent modes perform coherent dedispersion, which more accurately removes the effects of interstellar dispersion compared to incoherent dedispersion \citep{coherent_disp}, and search mode allowed for at least half of the observations for each source to have detectable single-pulses.
 Discovery dispersion measures (DMs -- see Sec \ref{search_pipeline} for details) and the drift-scan backend configurations were used for these initial observations.
 We used 128 channels in coherent search mode.
 Once a satisfactory preliminary timing solution was found, we then used PUPPI's coherent fold mode configured for full Stokes with 56 to 256 frequency channels.
 Sub-integration lengths of $\sim$10.5 seconds were used for all sources except for J0916+0658.
 Sub-integration lengths must be shorter than the time it takes for profile drift caused by an incorrect folding period to become significant, which roughly scales with a pulsar's period.
 As J0916+0658 has a period of $\sim$45 ms, we used a sub-integration length of $\sim$2.5 seconds.
 Calibration data taken before each fold-mode observation consisted of an injection of a 25-Hz linearly polarized signal using a noise diode.
 Calibrator observations were 60 seconds, where 50\% of this time had the noise diode engaged.
 Observations were taken over an approximately six-year period.
-Generally, several observations were taken at daily cadence, with the rest roughly split between weekly and monthly cadences depending on availability.
+A program of several closely spaced observations followed or preceded by a number of observations of varying cadence is generally sufficient for constraining the spin and astrometric parameters to a sufficient degree of precision.
+We observed each pulsar at roughly daily cadence for several days to establish initial phase connection while remaining observations were taken at roughly weekly and monthly cadences depending on availability.
+In cases where a source was weakly detectable at L-band, at most a handful of L-band observations were taken at a roughly weekly or monthly cadence while bright L-band sources also included a handful at daily cadence.

 Observations using the L-band receiver were conducted for a subset of the 49 pulsars in conjunction with the PUPPI backend.
 All L-band observations were taken using PUPPI's coherent search mode using a center frequency of 1380 MHz, a sampling time of 40.96 $\mu$s, and 2048 frequency channels across the 800-MHz effective bandwidth.
 After coherent dedispersion within each of the 2048 channels, the frequency resolution was decimated to 128 channels.
 We first conducted a single observation of each source to estimate its L-band signal-to-noise.
 Bright sources were prioritized for further observations, while weaker sources were observed no more than a few epochs.
 We carried out no follow-up observations for non-detected sources.